SAP/alert-notification-node-client/docs/common-objects/region-utils.md

 ### Description

-A class which can be used to fully customize your region with a specific url and platform.
+A class which can be used to fully customize your region with a specific URL and platform.

 ### Constructor properties